belton-cyberpirates/Simulator/README.md

 **\*This library is still WIP\***

-To use the FTC Simulator Library, in the main class, replace the type YourAuto with your auto class.
+To use the FTC Simulator Library, go to the Main class and replace *AutoBlueLeft* with your auto class.